 It is important to note, however, that a distinction exists between the SAFE Act's definition of "loan originator" and the definition of "mortgage loan originator" in both 32-9-103(23), MCA, and in the State Model Act.
 Section 32-9-103(23), MCA, and the State Model Act defined the term as an individual who for compensation or gain or in the expectation of compensation or gain does either of two things: (i) takes a residential mortgage loan application; or (ii) offers or negotiates terms of a residential mortgage loan.
 (Emphasis added.)
-In contrast, the SAFE Act defines "loan originator" as an individual who takes a residential mortgage loan application and offers or negotiates terms of a residential mortgage loan for compensation or gain.
+In contrast, the SAFE Act defines "loan originator" as an individual who takes a residential mortgage loan application or gain.
 (Emphasis added.)